Can You Freeze Sliced Salami

 Q: Is it better to freeze whole salami or sliced salami?

 A: Freezing whole salami offers slightly better results in terms of texture and flavor retention as the surface area exposed to the cold temperatures is smaller, reducing the chances of ice crystal formation.
-However, it is much more practical to freeze salami in smaller, ready-to-use portions, especially for single servings.
+On the flip side, it is much more practical to freeze salami in smaller, ready-to-use portions, especially for single servings.

 Q: Can I freeze salami that's been opened and partially consumed?